zfs-old-crap/linkytime/docs/DeveloperGuide.md

     Use case ends.

-### UC-007: Find entries
+### UC-007: Find meetings

 **MSS**

-1. User searches for an entry by a search term.
+1. User searches for a meeting by a search term.
-2. LinkyTime shows a list of entries whose name, tags, or date contains the search term.
+2. LinkyTime shows a list of meetings whose name, tags, or date contains the search term.

     Use case ends.

 **Extensions**

 * 2a.
-There are no entries matching the search term.
+There are no meetings matching the search term.
   * 2a1.
 An empty list is displayed.

     Use case ends.

-### UC-008: Sort entries alphabetically
+### UC-008: Sort meetings alphabetically

 **MSS**

-1. User chooses to sort entries by A-Z.
+1. User chooses to sort meetings by A-Z.
-2. LinkyTime shows a list of entries that is sorted from A-Z.
+2. LinkyTime shows a list of meetings that is sorted from A-Z.

     Use case ends.